Causality from the Point of View of Statistics: Models of causality

-And the model applies at least to some concrete problems---even if those problems may seem artificial or of limited interest.
+And the model applies at least to some concrete problems.
 For example, the lifetime of a set of batteries used in a radio receiver depends on the brand of the batteries and possibly on such factors as elapsed shelf life, temperature and rate of usage during operation, etc. In principle, by varying the brand of the batteries and using the radio in such a way as to keep the other factors fixed, one should be able to determine which brand lasts longer.
 Such `studies' or `experiments' can take place in everyday life and need not require much planning or care in order to provide satisfactory answers.
-Thus, if two sets of batteries being tested have very different lifetimes then slight differences between the temperature, rate of usage, elapsed shelf life, etc., experienced during the two periods of testing will probably not mask the superiority of one set over the other: in the language of (\ref{CausalModelI}), if $T_1$ and $T_2$ represent the sets of batteries and $\mathbf{X}_1$ and $\mathbf{X}_2$ the situations during the two periods of testing (satisfying $\tau(\mathbf{X}_1,T_1)=\tau(\mathbf{X}_2,T_2)=0$), one expects $R_1:=\rho(\mathbf{X}_1,T_1)\approx \rho(\mathbf{X},T_1)$ and $R_2:=\rho(\mathbf{X}_2,T_2)\approx \rho(\mathbf{X},T_2)$ provided $\mathbf{X}_1\approx \mathbf{X}\approx \mathbf{X}_2$, in which case the comparison between $R_1$ and $R_2$ is a suitable replacement for the desired but more demanding comparison between $\rho(\mathbf{X},T_1)$ and $\rho(\mathbf{X},T_2)$.\footnote{In this example, the occurrence of situations and treatments may be represented by a table with binary entries indicating whether they apply or not, and $\tau$ may consist of a vector of sums of products of `indicators' (e.g.~Kronecker $\delta$s) of the entries of the table.} But the same sort of consideration serves to show that in such experiments the effect of the factor of interest may be \emph{confounded} with (or by) the effects of incidental factors: if $\rho(\mathbf{X},T_1)\approx \rho(\mathbf{X},T_2)$ for each $\mathbf{X}$ and if $\rho(\mathbf{X}_1,T)$ and $\rho(\mathbf{X}_2,T)$ are very different for $\mathbf{X}_1\neq \mathbf{X}_2$ and each $T$, then the large difference between $R_1$ and $R_2$ will be a poor substitute for the small differences between $\rho(\mathbf{X}_1,T_1)$ and $\rho(\mathbf{X}_1,T_2)$ and between $\rho(\mathbf{X}_2,T_1)$ and $\rho(\mathbf{X}_2,T_2)$.
+Thus, if two sets of batteries being tested have very different lifetimes then slight differences between the temperature, rate of usage, elapsed shelf life, etc., experienced during the two periods of testing will probably not mask the superiority of one set over the other: in the language of (\ref{EquationDeterministicModel}), if $t_1$ and $t_2$ represent the sets of batteries and $\mathbf{x}_1$ and $\mathbf{x}_2$ the situations during the two periods of testing, one expects $r_1:=\rho(\mathbf{x}_1,t_1)\approx \rho(\mathbf{x},t_1)$ and $r_2:=\rho(\mathbf{x}_2,t_2)\approx \rho(\mathbf{x},t_2)$ provided $\mathbf{x}_1\approx \mathbf{x}\approx \mathbf{x}_2$, in which case the comparison between $r_1$ and $r_2$ is a suitable replacement for the more accurate comparison between $\rho(\mathbf{x},t_1)$ and $\rho(\mathbf{x},t_2)$.\footnote{In this example, the allowed combinations of situations and treatments may be represented by a table with binary entries indicating whether they apply or not, and $\tau$ may consist of a vector of sums of products of indicator functions or Kronecker $\delta$s of the entries of the table.} But the same sort of consideration serves to show that the effect of the factor of interest may be \emph{confounded} with (or by) the effects of incidental factors: if $\rho(\mathbf{x},t_1)\approx \rho(\mathbf{x},t_2)$ for each $\mathbf{x}$ and if $\rho(\mathbf{x}_1, t)$ and $\rho(\mathbf{x}_2, t)$ are very different for $\mathbf{x}_1\neq \mathbf{x}_2$ and each $ t$, then the large difference between $r_1$ and $r_2$ will be a poor substitute for the small differences between $\rho(\mathbf{x}_1,t_1)$ and $\rho(\mathbf{x}_1,t_2)$ and between $\rho(\mathbf{x}_2,t_1)$ and $\rho(\mathbf{x}_2,t_2)$.